 We made it to Kenya, where we spent three years in a refugee camp.
 The conditions were very difficult.
 I had $25 in my pocket when my wife and six children got our passports to fly to the U.S. It was exciting, but very scary.

 We first lived in Cleveland, Ohio, where I took on my first job.
 It was for $5/hr working on an assembly line.
 I had to take three buses to get to work.
 And I saw snow for the first time.

 We soon relocated to Minneapolis, after my sister convinced me that there were better opportunities for us here.
 We settled in the Cedar-Riverside community, where I still make my home today.

-I’ve worked for EMERGE for more than 16 years, and presently I am the RENEW Training Program Manager.
+I’ve worked for EMERGE for 20 years, and presently am Director of the Cedar Riverside Opportunity Center.
 Sometimes people ask me why I have worked here so long.
 I ask them, “Where else would I go?
 EMERGE is my family.”
 For me, EMERGE holds the same values as the ones I grew up with: helping your neighbors succeed, encouraging all people to value education, and doing whatever I can to help others realize their potential.